ckoratam/OracleAPEX/workshops/apex-en/README.md

     ![](images/WorkshopMenu.png)

-- To log issues, go to the [github oracle](https://github.com/oracle/learning-library/issues/new) repository.
+- To view the Lab Guide source, go to the [github oracle](https://github.com/oracle/learning-library/tree/master/workshops/apex-en) repository.
+- To log issues or to contribute translated material, go to the [github oracle](https://github.com/oracle/learning-library/tree/master/workshops/apex-en) repository and log an issue first.
+See [Contributing guidelines] (https://github.com/oracle/learning-library/blob/master/CONTRIBUTING.md).
+Alternatively, you can send an email to the mailing list oracle-application-express_ww@oracle.com with the subject as "Oracle APEX - GitHub Request".

 ## Hands-on Overview